horizontalsystems/blockchain-crypto-guides/DeFi/3-using-defi.md

 # Using DeFi

-- people interact with those in non-custodial manner
+// people interact with those in non-custodial manner
 // metamask or via wallet connect
+// wallet connect

 ## DeFi privacy